Commercial Truck Insurance Cost: Complete Guide

 Here’s how carriers commonly build your rate across lines.
 The exact formula varies by insurer, but the inputs below are consistent across most markets.

 • Physical damage: Annual premium typically equals stated vehicle value multiplied by a rate (about 0.03–0.06).
-Higher deductibles can lower premiums, while frequent claims or theft exposure can increase them.

 • Motor truck cargo: Carriers weigh commodity, theft attractiveness, packaging, and average load value.
-Shipper contracts and theft controls drive limit and pricing decisions.

 • General liability: Rating considers revenue, premises exposure, and operational activities such as loading and unloading.
-Contracts may require higher limits for specific facilities.

-How to Estimate Your Commercial Truck Insurance Cost
+How To Estimate Your Commercial Truck Insurance Cost

 1. Set truck value: Use an up‑to‑date market value from recent sales or dealer guidance.
 If financing, verify any stated value requirements with your lender.